Hyman Minsky

-Hyman Philip Minsky (September 23, 1919 – October 24, 1996) was an American economist, a professor of economics at Washington University in St. Louis, and a distinguished scholar at the Levy Economics Institute of Bard College.
-His research attempted to provide an understanding and explanation of the characteristics of financial crises, which he attributed to swings in a potentially fragile financial system.
-Minsky is sometimes described as a post-Keynesian economist because, in the Keynesian tradition, he supported some government intervention in financial markets, opposed some of the financial deregulation of the 1980s, stressed the importance of the Federal Reserve as a lender of last resort and argued against the over-accumulation of private debt in the financial markets.
+Hyman Philip Minsky (September 23, 1919 – October 24, 1996) was an American economist and economy professor at Washington University in St. Louis.
+A distinguished scholar at the Levy Economics Institute of Bard College, his research was intent on providing explanations to the characteristics of financial crises, which he attributed to swings in a potentially fragile financial system.

+Minsky is often described as a post-Keynesian economist because, in the Keynesian tradition, he supported some government intervention in financial markets, opposed some of the financial deregulation of the 1980s, stressed the importance of the Federal Reserve as a lender of last resort and argued against the over-accumulation of private debt in the financial markets.

 Minsky's economic theories were largely ignored for decades, until the subprime mortgage crisis of 2008 caused a renewed interest in them.

 Education

-A native of Chicago, Illinois, Minsky was born into a family of Menshevik emigrants from Belarus.
+A native of Chicago, Illinois, Minsky was born into a Jewish family of Menshevik emigrants from Belarus.
 His mother, Dora Zakon, was active in the nascent trade union movement.
 His father, Sam Minsky, was active in the Jewish section of the Socialist party of Chicago.
 In 1937, Minsky graduated from George Washington High School in New York City.
 In 1941, Minsky received his B.S. in mathematics from the University of Chicago and went on to earn an M.P.A. and a Ph.D. in economics from Harvard University, where he studied under Joseph Schumpeter and Wassily Leontief.

 Career

-Minsky taught at Brown University from 1949 to 1958, and from 1957 to 1965 was an Associate Professor of Economics at the University of California, Berkeley.
-In 1965 he became Professor of Economics of Washington University in St Louis and retired from there in 1990.
+Minsky taught at Brown University from 1949 to 1958, and from 1957 to 1965 was an associate professor of economics at the University of California, Berkeley.
+In 1965 he became Professor of Economics of Washington University in St. Louis and retired from there in 1990.
 At the time of his death he was a Distinguished Scholar at the Levy Economics Institute of Bard College.
 He was a consultant to the Commission on Money and Credit (1957–1961) while at Berkeley.